con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rnam grol 'bras bu 'tshal ba yi/ /
 > 'gro ba'i mgon med rnams dang ni/ /

 Protector, we rejoice!
 How excellent!
-What you have taught is truly excellent!
+It's truly excellent what you have taught!
-By you our lofty aim has been fulfilled,
+By you our lofty aim has been achieved,
-which leads to true and full awakening; (165)
+Which leads to true and full awakening; (165)

 > jagataś cāpy anāthasya vimuktiphalakāṃkṣiṇaḥ |